michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 53. And they laughed at him, for they knew that she was dead.

 54. But he put every man forth without.
-And he took her by the hand, and called and said, Damsel, arise.Talitha kumi.
+And he took her by the hand, and called and said, Damsel, arise.

 55. And her spirit returned, and she arose.
 And he directed that they should give her to eat.